danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

-# Edgar CIK/CUSIP downloader and enricher
+# Sec's Edgar Ticker downloader and enricher with CIK, CUSIP and SIC mappings
 This project is a Spring Boot-based service that downloads and updates CIK (Central Index Key) data from the SEC (U.S. Securities and Exchange Commission) for public companies.

 The service stores the CIK data in a RDBMS (e.g. MySQL) database and supports enrichment with stock exchange information.